Skip to content

 🛡️STRICT

 Blocks any action that scores above the risk threshold.
-Raises SentinelBlockedError so you can handle it gracefully.
+Raises SentinelyBlockedError so you can handle it gracefully.
 Recommended for production.

 policy="strict"